semrush/intergalactic/website/docs/components/wizard/wizard.md

 - You can move between the interactive elements of the window using `Tab`.
 - You can close the window with `Esc`.

-When the full-screen modal closes, focus returns back to the page.
+When the fullscreen modal closes, focus returns back to the page.
 See [Accessibility](/core-principles/a11y/).

 @## Use in UI/UX